GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 Figure in size in cm (h,w): 6,8
 ```

 These three setting options are universally used in all plotting options.
 There are two more specification options on the right side of the `Plot Window` only relevant when using the **Plot Derivation** or **Plot MUAP** buttons.
-The `Matrix Code` must be specified in row one and column four in the left side of the `Plot Window` according to the one you used during acquisition.
+The `Matrix Code` must be specified in row one and column four in the right side of the `Plot Window` according to the one you used during acquisition.
 So far, the codes
 - `GR08MM1305`
 - `GR04MM1305`
+- `GR10MM0808`
 are implemented.
+You must choose one from the respective dropdown list.
-Furthermore, you need to specify the `Orientation` in row tow and column four in the left side of the `Plot Window`.
+Furthermore, you need to specify the `Orientation` in row two and column four in the left side of the `Plot Window`.
 The `Orientaion` must match the one of your matrix during acquisition.
-You can find a reference image for the `Orientation` at the bottom in the left side of the `Plot Window`.
+You can find a reference image for the `Orientation` at the bottom in the right side of the `Plot Window`.
 Keep in mind that these settings, `Matrix Code` and `Orientation`, are **ignored** when analysing `DEMUSE` files.

 ### Plot Raw EMG Signal